 Born in Wedza District, Zimbabwe on the 29th of August 1951, Aaron Chikumbirike is the eldest son in a family of ten brothers, some of whom are among the leading artists of Zimbabwe.
-Educated at Saint Anthony’s Primary School, Saint Mary’s and Saint Robert’s Secondary Schools, Aaron started carving sculptures as a hobby and became a full time sculptor soon after leaving school in 1969.
+He was educated at Saint Anthony’s Primary School, Saint Mary’s and Saint Robert’s Secondary Schools, started carving sculptures as a hobby, and became a full time sculptor soon after leaving school in 1969.

 A Christian who boasts his life outside crime, Aaron is an oral historian.
 A member of the Mbire group who prides his totem, the baboon, he is well known for counselling and telling tales of fun.
 Aaron is married with four children.
 He has extended his career to his children who also bear a promise of success.